 - 1 ounce (30ml) virgin coconut/olive oil

-- 7 drops each of bakuchi and black seed oil
+- 7 drops each of bakuchi and black seed essential oil

 Mix the oils and apply generously all over the affected part.
 Massage gently for about 2-3 minutes but be careful about restricting the use of this blend to the affected parts.
 If needed, wipe away any stray droplets of the oil that may have trickled down to the unaffected areas of the skin.